BioDepot/BioDepot-workflow-builder/README.md

 1\.
 Hit the bottom save button to save all the changes to the widget.
 2\.
 Go to the menu and choose Load workflow so that the changes loaded into Bwb

-### Creating the wrapper Python script
+### Creating or copying the wrapper Python script

 The wrapper script is needed to call cutadapt on different sets of paired end files.
 It is provided in /tutorialFiles/cutadapt_multi.py or you can paste the code into a local editor to be saved on your local file system.
-The script should be stored locally because files stored in the Bwb container files system (those not accessed via /data or other mountpoint) are lost when the container terminates.
+The code is also available from the github repository.

+The script is:
 ```python
 import os
 from glob import glob